ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-00070.md

 warehouse, near the docks."
 She produced a sketch Eleanor had made, a surprisingly detailed rendering of a large, industrial building.

-Auror Hawthorne took the sketch, examining it closely.
+Isabelle took the sketch, examining it closely.
 "This is... remarkable," she commented, clearly impressed by the level of detail.
 "This will be invaluable in our search.
 We'll focus our initial efforts on warehouses matching this description in the dock areas."
 She looked at Lily.
 "This communication device is also very helpful.
 However..."

 "Actually," Lily interjected, "Tony designed these devices to do more than just communicate.
 With three or more receivers, we can also triangulate their location."

-Auror Hawthorne exchanged a look with Auror Vance, a flicker of surprise crossing her face.
+Isabelle exchanged a look with Auror Vance, a flicker of surprise crossing her face.
 "That's... quite ingenious," she commented.
 "If you can provide us with the readings from the other receivers, we can pinpoint their location much more efficiently."